stianfro/httping/README.md

 # HTTPing

-HTTPing allows you to "ping" a http endpoint indefinitely with timestamps.
+HTTPing allows you to "ping" an http endpoint indefinitely with timestamps.

 ## Installation